SaddlebackCSS/SaddlebackCSS.github.io/_posts/admin/2015-12-29-publishing-an-article.md

     - `name` is the Author's name (required, or don't create the `author` block).
     - `email` is the Author's email address (optional, appears in newsfeeds).
     - `github` is the Author's GitHub user name (optional, creates a link to your profile).
+- `date` is the date, time, and timezone of publication.
+Jekyll uses this to sort the posts.
 - `description` is the page description which appears on the newsfeed and other pages.
 - `tags` is an array of tags for the post